jbraeuer/nexus-oss-rpms/NEXUS2.md

 ```
 # Daemon

-Nexus configuration has been customized, so Nexus behaves more like a
+Sonatype Nexus Reposutory configuration has been customized, so it behaves
-"real" daemon, listening at port 8081 (you can change it at
+more like a "real" daemon, listening at port 8081 (you can change it at
 /etc/nexus/nexus.properties).

 The RPM will create a user called 'nexus' to run Nexus OSS.

-Nexus will not be configured to start automatically on boot and will
+Sonatype Nexus Repository will not be configured to start automatically on
-not even start after installation.
+boot and will not even start after installation.

 You can do both things by running: